IBM-Automation-SPGI/apic-pot-v3/Event-EndPoint/lab2/ReadMe.md

 1. A window will pop up saying the *Application created successully*

     **Important** You need to save the key and secret that were generated for your new app.<br>
-    On the Desktop of the VDI you are using there is a text file **EEM-info**.
+    On the Desktop of the VDI you are using there is a text file.
 Open it and save the key and secret for use later in testing.

     When done click **OK**